nerdtalker/SpeedtestGrapher/README.md

 SpeedtestGrapher
 ================

-Graphs .csv files output from Speedtest.net for iOS and Android
+Graphs .csv files output from Speedtest.net for iOS and Android.

-Party
+speedtests.csv file is an example data file for running.